mathieulehan/MML-classification/README.md

 + Execution time : R is taking from 6 to 15 seconds (depending on the algorithm) to process iris.csv dataset.
 Weka is a bit slower, and Scikitlearn is the fastest.
 + Recall : R algorithms have a recall of 0.95.
 Weka : ..., Scikitlearn : 0.98 and XGBoost
   : 0.96.
-Keep in mind that the results we are getting can vary between two computers for the execution time and are based on only one execution for the recall.
-That means the execution time can be higher or lower depending on the hardware but globally, wont change anything in our ranking due to the proportionality relationship.
-For the recall, results can differ from one execution to another (from 0.98 to 0.96 to 0.94 to 0.92 in python for both libraries ScikitLearn and XGBoost).
-But algorithms could be compared over a given number of iterations.

 **Among machine learning frameworks and algorithms, are some implementations significantly slower/precise than others ?**
 + Sickit-learn seems more precise, with a recall at 98 percent for the training test and SVM, Ramdom Forest, Logistic Regression.
 It means that it predicts in 98 percent of cases the right variety of flower